So you’ve decided you want to get involved in the work of the NHS – but what next?

 Who is it for?
-New NHS England Patient and Public Voice partners sitting on NHS England boards and advisory groups (specifically PPV partners acting in an individual capacity rather than those representing charities and other groups).
+New Patient and Public Voice partners in voluntary roles with NHS England and NHS Improvement (specifically PPV partners acting in an individual capacity rather than those representing charities and other groups).

 The webinar reviews some of the content of the PPV Partners’ Welcome Pack; and includes: